What is a TransUnion® credit report?

 You can start by contacting the lender or company that provided the incorrect information.
 If the error is regarding a credit card, for example, reach out to that card’s issuer.
 You can also contact the credit bureau that produced the report containing the error.

-TransUnion is one of the three major credit bureaus that produces credit reports.
-Keeping an eye on your credit reports can help you understand what impacts your credit scores and spot any errors.
+TransUnion is one of the three major credit bureaus that produce credit reports.
+Your credit report consists of information regarding your credit history and current financial situation.